prebid/prebid-server-java/docs/application-settings.md

   Purposes will be omitted.
 Default `true`
 - `privacy.gdpr.purposes.[p1-p10].vendor-exceptions[]` - bidder names that will be treated opposite to `pN.enforce-vendors` value.
-- `privacy.gdpr.special-features.[f1-f2].enforce`- if equals to `true`, special feature will be enforced for purpose.
-  Default `true`
-- `privacy.gdpr.special-features.[f1-f2].vendor-exceptions` - bidder names that will be treated opposite to `sfN.enforce` value.
-- `privacy.gdpr.purpose-one-treatment-interpretation` - option that allows to skip the Purpose one enforcement workflow.
-  Values: ignore, no-access-allowed, access-allowed.
-- `privacy.gdpr.purposes.p4.eid.require_consent` - if equals to `true`, transmitting EIDs require P4 legal basis unless excepted.
-- `privacy.gdpr.purposes.p4.eid.exceptions` - list of EID sources that are excepted from P4 enforcement and will be transmitted if any P2-P10 is consented.
 - `privacy.gdpr.purposes.p4.eid.activity_transition` - defaults to `true`.
 If `true` and transmitEids is not specified, but transmitUfpd is specified, then the logic of transmitUfpd is used.
 This is to avoid breaking changes to existing configurations.
 The default value of the flag will be changed in a future release.
-- `metrics.verbosity-level` - defines verbosity level of metrics for this account, overrides `metrics.accounts` application settings configuration.
+- `privacy.gdpr.purposes.p4.eid.require_consent` - if equals to `true`, transmitting EIDs require P4 legal basis unless excepted.
+- `privacy.gdpr.purposes.p4.eid.exceptions` - list of EID sources that are excepted from P4 enforcement and will be transmitted if any P2-P10 is consented.
+- `privacy.gdpr.special-features.[sf1-sf2].enforce`- if equals to `true`, special feature will be enforced for purpose.
+  Default `true`
+- `privacy.gdpr.special-features.[sf1-sf2].vendor-exceptions` - bidder names that will be treated opposite to `sfN.enforce` value.
+- `privacy.gdpr.purpose-one-treatment-interpretation` - option that allows to skip the Purpose one enforcement workflow.
+  Values: ignore, no-access-allowed, access-allowed.
+- `privacy.gdpr.basic-enforcement-vendors`
+- `privacy.ccpa.enabled` - enables gdpr verifications if true.
+Has higher priority than configuration in application.yaml.
+- `privacy.ccpa.channel-enabled.web` - overrides `ccpa.enforce` property behaviour for web requests type.
+- `privacy.ccpa.channel-enabled.amp` - overrides `ccpa.enforce` property behaviour for amp requests type.
+- `privacy.ccpa.channel-enabled.app` - overrides `ccpa.enforce` property behaviour for app requests type.
+- `privacy.ccpa.channel-enabled.video` - overrides `ccpa.enforce` property behaviour for video requests type.
+- `privacy.ccpa.channel-enabled.dooh` - overrides `ccpa.enforce` property behaviour for dooh requests type.
+- `privacy.dsa.default.dsarequired`
+- `privacy.dsa.default.pubrender`
+- `privacy.dsa.default.datatopub`
+- `privacy.dsa.default.transparency[].domain`
+- `privacy.dsa.default.transparency[].dsaparams`
+- `privacy.dsa.gdpr-only`
+- `privacy.allowactivities`
+- `privacy.modules`
+- `analytics.allow-client-details`
 - `analytics.auction-events.<channel>` - defines which channels are supported by analytics for this account
 - `analytics.modules.<module-name>.*` - space for `module-name` analytics module specific configuration, may be of any shape
-- `cookie-sync.default-timeout-ms` - overrides host level config
+- `metrics.verbosity-level` - defines verbosity level of metrics for this account, overrides `metrics.accounts` application settings configuration.
 - `cookie-sync.default-limit` - if the "limit" isn't specified in the `/cookie_sync` request, this is what to use
+- `cookie-sync.max-limit` - if the "limit" is specified in the `/cookie_sync` request, it can't be greater than this value
 - `cookie-sync.pri` - a list of prioritized bidder codes
-- `cookie-sync.max-limit` - if the "limit" is specified in the `/cookie_sync` request, it can't be greater than this value
 - `cookie-sync.coop-sync.default` - if the "coopSync" value isn't specified in the `/cookie_sync` request, use this
+- `hooks`
+- `settings.geo-lookup`

 Here are the definitions of the "purposes" that can be defined in the GDPR setting configurations: